MarcoToppino/ArtLounge3e/README.md

 ![Art Lounge 3e mockup images](assets/images/readme_images/responsive_layout_sample.png)

 Art Lounge 3e is an Art Studio located in Lund, Sweden.
-It provides a variety of Art Exeperiences to private and Corporate customers.
+It provides a variety of Art Experiences to private and corporate customers.

-The purpose of this website is to promote Art Lounge 3e providing information to potential customers about the renge of offers from the Art Studio, schedule of bookable events and contact options.
-The website targets an audience of new customers looking for the acivities being offered as well as returning customers looking to schedule a new event or find out about their new offerings.
+The purpose of this website is to promote Art Lounge 3e providing information to potential customers about the range of offers from the Art Studio, schedule of bookable events and contact options.
+The website targets an audience of new customers looking for the activities being offered as well as returning customers looking to schedule a new event or find out about their new offerings.

 Visit the deployed website [here](https://marcotoppino.github.io/ArtLounge3e/).